jaredkrinke/md2blog/content/quick-start.md

 git push
 cd ..
 ```

+Finally, set up GitHub Pages on your repository to publish from the appropriate branch/directory (the "web" branch, in this example).

 Note that if you want to use a custom domain, just follow [GitHub's custom domain directions](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) and then plop your `CNAME` file in the `content/` directory prior to building your site.